 The majority of reporting agencies continue to train new and existing staff about the ESB program and the ESB Directory.
 Training topics include outreach, ESB vendor tracking and reporting, ESB database management, RFQ and RFP processes to include reaching out to ESB vendors, the ESB program overall and how to use NevadaEPro.
-There are a handful of agencies who have reported that they do not have the staff or the means to gather the information needed for this report.
-GOED staff will monitor these agencies' reporting and reach out to discuss the possibility of small changes in the future that could be made to allow for these agencies to start gathering some of the required information.
+Some agencies have implemented an ESB Tracking report, so they are better able to maintain track of all ESB firms who were solicited and awarded contracts.
+Additionally, agencies have reported RFQ processes have been revised to include outreach to ESB vendors when applicable.